Prismary/SMPTweaks/README.md

 # SMPTweaks
-lightweight all-in-one plugin for minecraft with friends
+A lightweight, all-in-one plugin for minecraft with friends.